Explore Energy-Saving Appliances: Tips, Tricks & Practical Insights

 • Avoid opening the refrigerator frequently

-Cooling & Heating Tips
+Cooling and Heating Tips

 • Use fans along with AC to improve airflow